Patterns

 Skewer

-A high-value piece is attacked, and when it moves away, a piece behind it is captured.
+The reverse of a pin: a high-value piece is attacked along a line, and when it moves, a piece behind it is captured.

 • Key square: The attacking piece's position